tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_select`

-This option enables you to provide an element to be presented below a hovered mention on the page.
-This could include more details about the user.
-You can either create a custom hover element or use a pre-defined one.
+This option enables an element to be presented below a mention when a user hovers over it on the page.
+This could include details about the user.
+A pre-defined template can be specified by name or a custom hover element can be configured using a callback function.

 #### `mentions_select` `profile`

 {{site.requires_5_6v}}

-If the string "profile" is provided, the mentions `profile` item will be used.
-Refer to the [User properties](#userproperties) table for more details on what user properties are required for this item.
+If the option is set to "profile", the mentions `profile` template will be used.
+For details on the user properties required for the "profile" setting, see: [User properties](#userproperties).

-**Type:** `function` or `String`
+**Type:** `Function` or `String` — where the only valid string at this time is `'profile'`, introduced in {{site.productname}} 5.6.

 **Default Value:** `none`